 Our bodies have sweet-taste receptors on our tongues, and also all throughout the gut and in the pancreas.
 When these receptors detect something sweet, whether from dietary sugar or artificial sweeteners, they tell the brain to prepare the body to absorb sugar, turning on a process that causes the body to absorb more carbohydrates and convert it to fat.
 With the added sweetness of artificial sweeteners, the body may actually absorb more sugar from carbohydrates than it would with actual sugar.

 Mice studies have shown that artificial sweeteners make mice more efficient at absorbing sugar from their diet.
 In research published in Behavioral Brain Research conducted at Purdue University, rats fed yogurt sweetened with saccharin gained more weight than rats fed yogurt sweetened with glucose (simple sugar).
 They also consumed more calories, had bigger appetites, and put on more body fat.
 The hypothesis is that sweet foods send the body a strong signal that it’s about to get a lot of calories.
 The body prepares to eat more calories, increasing hunger signals, but when excess calories don’t appear in the diet the individual is driven to eat more.

-Another problem with artificial sweeteners is that, because of their intense sweetness, they actually worsen sweets cravings, and make regular foods seem bland.
+Artificial sweeteners actually worsen sweets cravings.
+They might make regular foods seem bland.
 A peach or strawberry may seem sweet to someone who limits their intake of sweets, but to someone who regularly sweetens their food with artificial sweeteners, they may perceive naturally sweet foods as bitter or sour, and foods without any sweetness, such as vegetables, may actually seem appalling.
 Translating that to a human example, this means that if two identical people ate the same diet with the same calories, but one person drank diet soda and the other drank water, the diet-soda drinker would absorb more glucose from the diet than the person drinking water.
 They also might be hungrier on average, gain more weight, and may have more sweet cravings than the person drinking water.